 Electives (Art, Drama, Fab Lab, Film): One of the hallmarks of an excellent school is its ability to inspire students through a variety of innovative electives.
 Our enhanced Wheel program offers middle school students a range of electives, including Computer Application, Visual Arts, Kitchen Commerce Connections, Film, Journalism, Yearbook and Drama.

 Empathy and Inclusion Program: MBMS is committed to developing a climate of care, where students are safe and respected.
 As part of that commitment, the administration would like to integrate lessons on empathy and social inclusion in partnership with the Manhattan Beach Police Department (MBPD).
 The program will include a tour of the Museum of Tolerance where students will explore themes such as the power of words, lessons from history, and going from bystander to ally.
-Students will then participate in the Southern Poverty Law Center’s Teaching Tolerance curriculum.
 Girls will participate in the KIND campaign, a program that addresses girl-on-girl bullying and encourages girls to build each other up.
 Boys will engage in a set of presentations that address gender and cultural equity through the sharing of personal experiences and a facilitated discussion with MBMS staff and male MBPD officers.
 Additionally, teachers will integrate a focus on empathy by reading articles, watching videos, and participating in activities related to bias throughout the school year.

 Extra Period Classes: This grant enables MBMS students to add an additional period so that they can fulfill course requirements and benefit from additional elective courses.